freepius/afrikapie-web-book/README.md

 TODO
 ----

-* AfrikapieText: rename replaceCollection() by applyCollection()
-* BUG of "replace the replacements"
+* BUG of "replace the replacements": try to adapt the script using the powerful strtr() function!

 [Composer]: http://getcomposer.org